waynodiablo/Oystercard/level_up/meta_programming.md

 NameError: undefined local variable or method `method_name' for main:Object
 ```

-To go into what's happening here is quite complicated, but there's a way to intercept this error by patching over an invisible method which is in every class- and it's called method_missing.
+To go into what's happening here is quite complicated, but there's a way to intercept this error by patching over an invisible method which is in every class- and it's called **method_missing**.

 Try this from within a class.